microsoft/RTVS-docs/installer.md

 [PTVS](https://github.com/microsoft/PTVS) engineering teams will be giving a half day seminar on the current and future tooling for R, Python and Azure.
 We also have the afternoon reserved to answer your questions and listen to your feature requests.
-We�d love to see and meet you in person!
+We’d love to see and meet you in person!

 If interested, please [sign up here](https://www.microsoftevents.com/profile/form/index.cfm?PKformID=0x1864298cc3).